Thames Water needs 'substantial' sums of money

 "We need to see their revised business plan but we think it's substantial sums of money [that are needed]," Mr Black said, while being quizzed at a Lord's business committee.

-Mr Black said problems were most acute at Thames Water, and that he did not see the same level of issue at other companies.
+Mr Black said problems were most acute at Thames Water, and that he did not see the same amount of issues at other companies.

 The hearing came hours after it was announced that Thames Water had been handed a £3.3m fine for discharging millions of litres of undiluted sewage into two rivers in Sussex and Surrey, killing more than 1,400 fish in 2017.